alexcg1/example-pdf-search/README.md

 # PDF Search Engine with Jina

-This search engine will index a folder of PDF files, break them down into chunks, and then let you search using text or image for relevant chunks.
+This search engine will index a folder of PDF files, break them down into chunks, and then let you search using text for relevant chunks.
 In the frontend you'll see the returned chunks with a link to their associated PDF file.

 Bear in mind this is a **work in progress**